-Being charged with drunk driving in Michigan is bad news for anyone, but it is especially serious for drivers under the age of 21.
+Being charged with drunk driving in Michigan is bad news for anyone, but a DUI for drivers under the age of 21 is especially serious.

 Either way, the penalties can be severe.
 A charge of underage OWI/DUI in Michigan can mean: